Tolleson, DL. “Rights Vs. Privileges.”

 Right off the bat, before we even get to the idea of rights, some would see a problem: All men are created equal?
 Some would ask, “How equal is it when the son of a wealthy man has all the advantages that money can buy?”
 Or, “If we are all created equal, what about the mentally handicapped?”

 Such questions presume a position that the Declaration of Independence does not advocate.
-The phrase, all men are created equal, does not suggest that all men have equal opportunity.
+The phrase, all men are created equal, does not suggest that all men (or women) are born into or reared under equal conditions.
 Also, the phrase does not say that all men are created equally followed by a sentence ending period.

 What the phrase does say is that we are all born (created), that a Supreme Being (our Creator) endows (freely furnishes or provides us with) rights (things to which we have a claim) and that among those things we may claim are Life, Liberty and the Pursuit of Happiness.

 Nowhere in the phrase is equality equated to a condition of our circumstances.
 Rather, the equality is a condition equated to birth (our creation).
 Some are born into wealth, others into poverty.
 But regardless of the circumstances into which one is born, we are equally all born—created.
 With that comes the philosophy that we are all invested with certain rights.

 Now, an unalienable right is something to which you have not only a claim but also a claim that is impossible to have taken away from you.
 In other words, the right to Life, Liberty and the Pursuit of Happiness are things that you may not be denied or refused (so long as your enjoyment of those rights do not infringe upon another person’s rights).
 Through your own efforts—or lack thereof—you might forfeit your Life, your Liberty or the Pursuit of your Happiness.
 But barring an illegal infringement upon others or the civil society, it is impossible for another person to take away these rights to which you have a claim.